tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/伸缩组相关接口/从伸缩组移出 CVM 实例_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (DettachInstances) removes a CVM instance from a scaling group but does not terminate it.
+This API (DettachInstances) removes one or more CVM instances from the specified scaling group but does not terminated the removed instances.

 Default API request frequency limit: 20 times/second.